netzke/netzke-core/UPGRADING.md

       c.bbar = [:my_action, :destroy]
     end

-Referring to actions on the class level with `js_property` or `js_properties` will no longer work.
+Referring to actions on the class level will no longer work.
 Define the toolbars inside the `configure` method.

 ### I18n of actions